nec-research/DNA-Inception/README.md

 # DNA-Inception
 One of the hallmarks of cancer is somatic aberrations in the genomes and transcriptomes of malignant tumors, this information offers a wealth of distinguishable tumor-specific events, that do not occur in normal tissue of the same individual.
 Here, we propose DNA-Inception, a convolutional neural network-based model, it follows a sequence-based approach to classify AS events specific to tumor tissues.
 DNA-Inception takes as an input DNA or RNA sequences of AS events and their corresponding labels, i.e., tumor-specific `1` or tissue-specific `0`.
-The following figure shows the architecture of our model:
+The following figure shows the architecture of the  model:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;